Evans City, Pennsylvania: History

 The Presbyterian Church was founded in 1882 out of the Old Plains Church congregation.

 St. John's United Christian Church was organized in August 1888.

 The Methodist Episcopal Church was dedicated on October 27, 1889.
 The old class at Caleb Richmond's, in Forward Township, later consolidated with the Brownsdale class, claimed some members from the Breakneck region, as well as did the Duthill class in Cranberry township to form the original members.

 The Evans City Cemetery and the borough became popularly known as the place where the 1968 horror film Night of the Living Dead was filmed.
 The film's director, George A. Romero, also shot his 1973 film The Crazies in and around Evans City.

 Economy and environment

 Seneca Landfill, near Evans City, captures methane, which it converts to renewable natural gas at its on-site methane recovery high-BTU plant, LEGO-V. The landfill produces .34MW of electricity, and enough renewable energy to heat over 3,800 homes per year.
 This reduces the county's methane emissions, and provides an alternative to fracking for shale gas.

 Government

 Evans City Borough is represented by a municipal government of one Mayor and five Council members.
-Currently Dean Zinkhann serves as the Mayor of Evans City, and the council has the following members: Cheri Deener-Kohan, Norm Nelson, Brad Rubinosky, and Diana Zoelle.
+Currently Dean Zinkhann serves as the Mayor of Evans City, and the council consists of the following members: President Cheri Deener, Rob Reppert, Brad Rubinosky, Patty Tumminello-Murphy, Mark Widdersheim, and Lori Brooks.

+The Connoquenessing Valley Regional Emergency Management Agency (EMA) is the disaster management agency of the borough.